bevatsal1122/FireHunt/README.md

 ### Instructions -

 - ### Include your Firebase Configurations in the [_FirebaseConfig_](https://github.com/bevatsal1122/FireHunt/blob/main/imports/ui/FirebaseConfig.js) File in order to execute the App properly as expected.
 Also, ReactJS, MeteorJS, Google Firebase & MongoDB should be installed to run the App.
-- ### The User's Information is stored in `accounts` Collection with Individual UID's as Document Names in Firebase Firestore.
+- ### The User's Information is stored in `accounts` Collection with Individual UIDs as Document Names in Firebase Firestore.